scardinafm/firts-repository/README.md

 # firts-repository
-first repository
+first repository.
-today is a good day to learn github
+Today is a good day to learn github